-From its stunning location to its incredible history, we saw for ourselves the reasons why Prince Harry and Meghan Markle picked Ashford Castle for their Irish mini-moon.
+From its stunning location to its incredible history, we saw for ourselves the many reasons why Ashford Castle was deemed "the best hotel in the world."

 There is something undeniably idyllic about a stay at a castle in Ireland but being a guest on the 26,000 acres of the Ashford estate is just magic.
 After an overnight stay, over a sunny May weekend, it was clear to see how Ashford Castle won the title of the Best Hotel in the World in 2015.
 Once a property of the famed Guinness family, the castle dates back to 1228 and has been welcoming distinguished guests through its doors for almost 800 years.